LSU Tigers women's gymnastics: LSU Gymnastics Training Facility

 The LSU Gymnastics Training Facility is the practice venue for the LSU Tigers gymnastics team.
 The new facility opened in 2016 and provides 38,000 square feet of training and team space.

 LSU Strength and Conditioning facility

 The LSU Tigers basketball strength training and conditioning facility is located in the LSU Strength and Conditioning facility.
 Built in 1997, it is located adjacent to Tiger Stadium.
 Measuring 10,000-square feet with a flat surface, it has 28 multi-purpose power stations, 36 assorted selectorized machines and 10 dumbbell stations along with a plyometric specific area, medicine balls, hurdles, plyometric boxes and assorted speed and agility equipment.
 It also features 2 treadmills, 4 stationary bikes, 2 elliptical cross trainers, a stepper and stepmill.

+Raising Cane's River Center Arena

+The Raising Cane's River Center Arena (originally the Riverside Centroplex Arena and commonly known as the River Center Arena) is a multi-purpose arena in Baton Rouge, Louisiana.
+The arena which opened in Downtown Baton Rouge in 1977 has an 8,900-seating capacity for sporting events.